 Cricket passed on May 31, 2013, at approximately 17 years old.
-I got my little heart dog around the age of 6 from Ratbone Rescues.
-My dear little girl in her last years was deaf, visually impaired, and had Canine Cognitive Disfunction (doggie dementia).
+I got my dear little dog when she was about six from Ratbone Rescues.
+My little girl in her last years was deaf, visually impaired, and had Canine Cognitive Dysfunction (doggie dementia).
 She needed a lot of help, but still had a good quality of life.

 RIP Little Cricket.
 I miss you with all my being.